 In terms EMF emissions, DM111 performed relatively poorly, with the second highest reading, an EMF of 2.63 V/m at 6 ft from the unit.

 While a higher reading, you can decrease baby's exposure to EMF by placing the monitor as far from the crib as possible and by unplugging the unit when not in use.

-Vtech makes a variety of sound and video baby monitors.
-We reviewed the Vtech DM222 and the Vtech DM221 sound monitors in this review. the DM222 earned the highest score in the review and an Editors' Choice award, making it a great inexpensive option for most families.
+Vtech has many other options when it comes to video and sound monitors for baby.
+We reviewed the Vtech DM222 and the Vtech DM221 sound monitors in this review.
+The DM222 earned the highest score in the review and an Editors' Choice award, making it a great inexpensive option for most families.

 — Juliet Spurrier, MD & Wendy Schmitz

 You Might Also Like